SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

          case mercury, venus, earth, mars, jupiter, saturn, uranus, neptune }

-Each enumeration definition defines a brand new type.
+Each enumeration definition defines a new type.
 Like other types in Swift, their names
 (such as ``CompassPoint`` and ``Planet``) should start with a capital letter.